- About DCC

-These jointly registered programs in adolescent education are designed to facilitate the transfer of students preparing to become certified teachers in grades 7-12 from Dutchess Community College to The College at New Paltz.
+These jointly registered programs in adolescent education are designed to facilitate the transfer to SUNY New Paltz of students preparing to become certified teachers in grades 7-12.
 The curricula for the two years at Dutchess Community College is shown for each program.

-Students admitted to the jointly registered programs at Dutchess are simultaneously admitted to the College at New Paltz.
-Upon completion of the A.S. degree, students may transfer to The College at New Paltz and begin study toward the baccalaureate degree.
-If they achieve a grade point average of 2.75 in their first semester at New Paltz, they will be admitted to Curriculum I (the professional core) of the adolescent education program.
+Students admitted to the jointly registered programs at Dutchess are simultaneously admitted to SUNY New Paltz.
+Upon completion of the A.S. degree, students may transfer to SUNY New Paltz and begin study toward the baccalaureate degree.
+If they achieve a grade point average of at least 2.75 in their first semester at New Paltz they will be admitted to Curriculum I (the professional core) of the adolescent education program.

 The two years at DCC are designed to meet the general education requirements of New Paltz, to complete approximately one-half of the academic major at New Paltz required for teacher certification, and to begin to prepare students for the New York State Teacher Certification Examination.

 NOTE: These jointly registered programs are designed for students who plan to transfer